fadymalak1/BOMEQP-Backend/CATEGORY_MANAGEMENT_API.md

 - ✅ Update Instructor: `PUT /api/admin/instructors/{id}`

 ### ACC Endpoints
-- ✅ List Categories: `GET /api/acc/categories`
+- ✅ List Categories: `GET /api/acc/categories` (filtered: assigned + created)
-- ✅ Get Category: `GET /api/acc/categories/{id}`
+- ✅ Get Category: `GET /api/acc/categories/{id}` (only if assigned or created)
 - ✅ Create Category: `POST /api/acc/categories`
-- ✅ Update Category: `PUT /api/acc/categories/{id}`
+- ✅ Update Category: `PUT /api/acc/categories/{id}` (only if created by ACC)
-- ✅ Delete Category: `DELETE /api/acc/categories/{id}`
+- ✅ Delete Category: `DELETE /api/acc/categories/{id}` (only if created by ACC)
+- ✅ List Sub Categories: `GET /api/acc/sub-categories` (filtered: accessible categories)
+- ✅ Get Sub Category: `GET /api/acc/sub-categories/{id}` (only if accessible)
-- ✅ Create Sub Category: `POST /api/acc/sub-categories`
+- ✅ Create Sub Category: `POST /api/acc/sub-categories` (for assigned or created categories)
-- ✅ Update Sub Category: `PUT /api/acc/sub-categories/{id}`
+- ✅ Update Sub Category: `PUT /api/acc/sub-categories/{id}` (if accessible)
-- ✅ Delete Sub Category: `DELETE /api/acc/sub-categories/{id}`
+- ✅ Delete Sub Category: `DELETE /api/acc/sub-categories/{id}` (only if created by ACC)

 ---

 ## Notes

+1. **ACC Category Visibility**: ACCs can only see:
+   - Categories assigned to them by admin (via `POST /api/admin/accs/{id}/assign-category`)
+   - Categories they created themselves
+   - Subcategories that belong to accessible categories or were created by the ACC

-1. **ACC Category Ownership**: ACCs can only manage (update/delete) categories and sub categories they created.
-They can view all categories in the system.
+2. **ACC Category Management**: ACCs can only manage (update/delete) categories and sub categories they created.
+They can view categories assigned to them but cannot modify them.

 2. **Category Assignment**: Only Group Admins can assign categories to ACCs.
 This creates a many-to-many relationship between ACCs and Categories.